ouspg/CyberSecurityTesting101/2.PasswordSecurity/README.md

 other information leak.
 It also notes some good practices on using the passwords on the systems.

-> Your task is to write an essay of two A4 pages (around 800 words) about the
+> Your task is to write an essay of one A4 page (around 400 words) about the
 > _best practises of using and managing passwords and implementing
 > password-based systems, considering the entire lifetime of the passwords._